Mortgage rates you can live with

 The realty sales market has moved steadily upwards for enough quarters to make the trend credible.
 Optimism has returned.
 Just after Christmas, the Wall Street Journal announced, “Home Prices Hit a Milestone: Growing Demand, Shrinking Supply Buoy Housing Market; Tide Has Changed.”
 And, “New Sign of Strong Housing Demand.”
 Headlines like that beg the question, “What are you waiting for?”

 A refinancing boom

 Paying off the mortgage in half the time has significant financial benefits, not least a substantial savings in interest payments over the life of the loan.
 When rates were higher, the 15-year option had limited appeal because monthly payments jumped.
-Children and tuition challenge the family budget and increased payments have no appeal, even if the long-term benefit is huge.
-But in the current market, low interest rates permit some owners – especially those who have paid down their 30-year mortgage – to refinance the balance into a 15-year loan and pay about the same as before, or even less. .
+Children and tuition challenge the family budget, and increased amounts have no appeal, even if the long-term benefit is huge.
+But in the current market, low-interest rates permit some owners – especially those who have paid down their 30-year mortgage – to refinance the balance into a 15-year loan and pay about the same as before, or even less.

 Other refinance options

-HARP is for homeowners who have not been able to refinance due to a decline in the value of their home.
-Visit Freddie Mac’s Loan Look-up tool to see who owns your mortgage.
+HARP is for homeowners who have not been able to refinance due to a decline in the value of their homes.
+Visit Freddie Mac’s Loan Lookup tool to see who owns your mortgage.
 HARP may help you obtain a monthly payment you can afford and must result in one or more of the following:

 - A reduction in your interest rate and or your monthly principal and interest mortgage payment